-Figs. \ref{annotation 6}$-$\ref{annotation 9} show the 2D colored detection map of the detectors in four data sets.
-It can be seen from Fig. \ref{annotation 6} that for the LCVF data set, the overall output of the RX method is lower than other methods, and it fails to identify the anomalies by visual observation.
+Figs. \ref{annotation 6}$-$\ref{annotation 9} show the 2D colored detection map of the detectors in four datasets.
+It can be seen from Fig. \ref{annotation 6} that for the LCVF dataset, the overall output of the RX method is lower than other methods, and it fails to identify the anomalies by visual observation.
 PAB-DC can not diagnose the anomaly pixels through the visualized detection map.
 The CRD and the LRASR methods perform better than RX.
 KRX, ADLR, and RGAE have higher detection values on both the anomalies and the backgrounds.
 And comparing with all the other methods, the proposed NJCR and KNJCR models can highlight the anomalies from the background with properly constrained background outputs, although the suppression on the backgrounds is not very strict.

-The visual detection maps of all methods on the Reno data set are shown in Fig. \ref{annotation 7}.
-It is clear that the output values of the KRX are much higher than those of the other eight methods, which makes discovering the anomalies very difficult.
-The visual results of RX and CRD are very similar.
-Comparing to other methods, the proposed NJCR and KNJCR models have balanced visualized outputs between the backgrounds and the anomalies.
+The visual detection maps of all methods on the SanDiego dataset are shown in Fig. \ref{annotation 7}.
+It is clear that the output values of the KRX and ADLR are much higher than those of the other eight methods, which makes discovering the anomalies very difficult.
+The visual results of RX, CRD, and RGAE are very similar.
+Compared to other methods, the proposed NJCR and KNJCR models have balanced visualized outputs between the backgrounds and the anomalies.